rclone/rclone/docs/content/commands/rclone_bisync.md

 ## Options

 ```
       --check-access              Ensure expected RCLONE_TEST files are found on both Path1 and Path2 filesystems, else abort.
       --check-filename string     Filename for --check-access (default: RCLONE_TEST)
       --check-sync string         Controls comparison of final listings: true|false|only (default: true) (default "true")
+      --create-empty-src-dirs     Sync creation and deletion of empty directories.
+(Not compatible with --remove-empty-dirs)
       --filters-file string       Read filtering patterns from a file
       --force                     Bypass --max-delete safety check and run the sync.
 Consider using with --verbose
   -h, --help                      help for bisync
+      --ignore-listing-checksum   Do not use checksums for listings (add --ignore-checksum to additionally skip post-copy checksum checks)
       --localtime                 Use local time in listings (default: UTC)
       --no-cleanup                Retain working files (useful for troubleshooting and testing).
-      --remove-empty-dirs       Remove empty directories at the final cleanup step.
+      --remove-empty-dirs         Remove ALL empty directories at the final cleanup step.
+      --resilient                 Allow future runs to retry after certain less-serious errors, instead of requiring --resync.
+Use at your own risk!
   -1, --resync                    Performs the resync run.
 Path1 files may overwrite Path2 versions.
 Consider using --verbose or --dry-run first.
       --workdir string            Use custom working dir - useful for testing. (default: $HOME/.cache/rclone/bisync)
 ```